OleHolmNielsen/Niflheim_system/docs/Slurm_accounting.rst

   AccountingStorageEnforce=limits

 in your slurm.conf_, otherwise, even if you have limits set, they will not be enforced.
-Other options for *AccountingStorageEnforce* and the explanation for each are found on the Resource_Limits_ document.

 Now you can impose user limits, for example::